orxfun/orx-iterable/README.md

 ## Iterable Traits

-Iterable traits currently seem to be lacking in the standard library.
+Currently, the standard library is lacking the iterable traits.

-Luckily, rust type system is powerful ❤️🦀 to introduce these traits conveniently for types existed and to ever exist.
+This create introduces `Iterable` and IterableCol` traits.
+Thanks to the powerful rust type system ❤️🦀, these traits are automatically implemented for relevant types that are defined and to be defined.

 * `Iterable` => `iter`
   * an iterable can be any type that can create iterators repeatedly.
+  * lightweight & more inclusive.
 * `IterableCol` => `iter + iter_mut`
+  * an iterable collection which stores the elements that it yields.
   * more restrictive & more powerful.
-  * requires the type to store each element that it can yield, and hence, represents the iterable behavior of the collections.
-  * a potential super trait of a `Collection` trait that can represent shared behavior of collections.

-### Iterable
+### A. Iterable

-> An `Iterable` is any type which can return a new iterator that yields elements of the associated type `Item` every time the `iter` is called.
+> An `Iterable` is any type which can return a new iterator that yields elements of the associated type `Item` every time `iter` method is called.

-Note that this is the core and least restrictive iterable definition which represents a wide range of types that can be investigated in three categories:
+Note that this is the core and least restrictive iterable definition which represents a wide range of types.
+We can investigate types implementing Iterable in three categories:

 * collections
 * cloneable iterators
 * element producing iterables

-#### A. Collections as Iterable
+#### A.1.
+Collections as Iterable

-Let `X` be a collection storing every one of its elements of type `T`, such as a vector, a set or a linked list.
+Let `X` be a collection type storing elements of type `T`, such as a vector, a set or a linked list.
 Then, `&X` implements `Iterable<Item = &T>`.

-The formal requirement is as follows:
+The auto implementation requirement is as follows:

 ```rust ignore
 &X: IntoIterator<Item = &T> =====> &X: Iterable<Item = &T>
 ```

-Therefore, if we are implementing a new collection `X`:
-* once we implement `IntoIterator` on `&X`,
-* then, `&X` will automatically implement `Iterable`, and hence, the `iter` method will be readily available for our collection.
+Note that this implication is straightforward: provided that `&self` can be converted into an iterator, then we can define `iter(&self)` method returning the same iterator.

 This condition is satisfied by std collections, as well as, many collections outside the standard library, such as `SmallVec`, `ArrayVec` or `SplitVec` to name a few.
 You may see some examples below.

+TODO: link new collection

 ```rust
 use orx_iterable::*;